ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 conditions like the one shown in the example from {{service-limit}}.

 A server MAY return `RateLimit` response fields independently of the response status code.
 This includes throttled responses.

+Servers should be careful in returning `RateLimit` fields in redirection responses (eg. 3xx status codes) because a low `RateLimit-Remaining` value could refrain the client from issuing requests.

 If a response contains both the `Retry-After` and the `RateLimit-Reset` fields, the value of `RateLimit-Reset` SHOULD reference the same point in time as